 Royal London customer reviews

-Royal London stands out with the highest Trustpilot rating among the income protection insurance companies we reviewed, scoring a very high 4.6 out of 5.
-Its customer service gets frequent praise in the reviews, although these ratings reflect Royal London’s full range of products, not just income protection.
-So while it’s a good indicator of overall satisfaction, it doesn’t tell the full story about its income protection alone.
+Royal London stands out with the highest Trustpilot rating among the income protection insurance companies we reviewed, scoring a very high 4.7 out of 5.
+Its customer service is frequently praised in the reviews, although these ratings reflect Royal London’s full range of products, not just income protection insurance.
+It’s a good indicator of overall satisfaction, but doesn’t tell the full story about its income protection alone.

 Royal London payout rate